-And guess what?
-That’s perfectly fine.
-While many would have you to believe, drinking coffee is bad for you, the research shows otherwise.
+While many people believe that drinking coffee is bad, the research shows otherwise.
 Coffee (in moderation) can actually be very beneficial to your body, skin, and brain.

 Most Americans get more antioxidants from coffee than they do from the food they eat.
 According to a 2005 study, nothing even comes close to providing the amount of antioxidants found in coffee.
 Yes, fruits and vegetables have a ton of really wonderful antioxidants.
 However, according to the study, your body absorbs the most antioxidants from coffee.
 So drink up!